-An underground explorer discovers his city’s lost lifeblood.
+An underground explorer ventures deep below to discovers his city’s lost lifeblood.

 On a cold day in the Bronx last winter, I descend underground and splash into the freezing water of Tibbetts Brook.
 Tearing the tough rubber of my hip-high wader boots, I half-climb, half-fall along the stone wall where excess pond water flows into this dark tunnel.
 Immediately, my soaked legs begin to go numb from the cold.
 I’m excited nonetheless: this waterway that I had seen only on century-old maps now seems fully real, glinting in the light of my headlamp as it swirls through the eight-foot-wide brick tunnel.